Dr. Daniel Baker

 As LASP’s lead scientist, Frank manages the institute’s portfolio of scientific research projects and programs and 175 scientists.
 Because the external environment in which LASP operates is continually changing, Frank works to recognize these changes and to help understand what the implications are so the institute remains competitive and the research.
 Prior to his current role, Frank worked as a LASP researcher for more than 25 years.
 He’s an expert in measuring the Sun’s output of light energy and has served as the principal investigator for the EXIS instruments aboard the NOAA GOES constellation of weather satellites.
 He earned a Ph.D. from CU Boulder in 1991 and is the author or co-author on 75 publications.

 Dr. Pamela Millar

-Deputy Director, Strategic Development and Communications
+Director of Strategic Development and Communications

 Pam oversees LASP’s technology and business development and communications teams to enable growth by strategically identifying, assessing, and implementing ongoing and new research opportunities with federal agencies and the commercial space sector.
 Before joining LASP, Pam worked for three decades at NASA, including five years as the director of the Earth Science Technology Office (ESTO) within the Earth Science Division at NASA Headquarters.
 She previously served as the program manager for three ESTO programs and as the head of the Laser Remote Sensing Laboratory at NASA’s Goddard Space Flight Center.
 She has multiple degrees in electrical engineering, including a doctorate from Rice University, and has fostered a community of women scientists and engineers through workshops and mentoring throughout her career.